Skip to content

 }

 mydriver_init_error_handler was marked __init, so it lived in the .init.text section.
 For modules, the init section is freed via do_free_init() (a work item) immediately after that specific module's mod->init() returns successfully — not after all initcalls complete.
-The function pointer in dev->error_handler now pointed to freed memory.
+The function pointer in dev->error_handler now pointed to memory the module no longer owned.

 Fix: Never store pointers to __init functions in structures that outlive the init phase.
 Either remove the __init annotation from functions that may be called after init, or restructure the code so that the persistent callback points to a non-init function: